Part 1 of Reading Naked Economics

 2

-Now, I’m not saying the U.S. didn’t do what was necessary for its interests; they did what they believed was essential to maintain their position as the world’s superpower.
+Now, the U.S. simply did what was necessary to protect its strategic interests; they did what they believed was essential to maintain their position as the world’s superpower.
 If it’s the middle of the Cold War and you know that Congo has rich deposits of Uranium, you’re going to make sure it stays out of communist hands (video explaining the Congo situation).
 The stakes were global, and they played the game accordingly, pulling whatever strings necessary to tilt the balance of power in their favor.
 I love this video as well detailing the meddling of Chile and Nicaragua.

 I’m not saying the USSR didn’t engage in the same interferences, but it’s hard to determine the effectiveness of a system if the world’s superpower keeps meddling in your business.